 The Guide has a well designed removable liner that is secured with Velcro straps that never came out when we didn't want it to.
 The straps cinch nicely with one gloved hand but are harder to loosen.
 The nose wipe on the thumb is comfortable and effective.
 Other than that, it is a relatively simple but user-friendly product.

-This is one of the more expensive models in our review but is pretty close in price to its two closest competitors, the Hestra Army Leather Gore-Tex and our Editors' Choice Arc'teryx Fission.
+This is one of the more expensive models in our review but is pretty close in price to its two closest competitors.
 While this glove is expensive, it's an exceptional option if you're going on a super cold adventure.